bitpay/gravityforms-plugin/README.md

 ```
 ./setup
 ```
-Copy and paste this file into your Wordpress's wp-content/plugins folder
+Copy and paste the bitpay-gravityforms-plugin folder into your Wordpress's wp-content/plugins folder

 # Configuration